-By timothy from Slashdot's national-brotherhood-week department
+By timothy from Slashdot's listen-fellas department

-By timothy from Slashdot's everything-that-rises department
+By timothy from Slashdot's not-taking-this-lying-down department

 MojoKid writes: Not long after Apple unveiled its Siri personal assistant to the world, it took very little time before people began asking her outrageous questions, sometimes inappropriate or just humorous, if for no other reason than they just could.
 When creating Cortana, Microsoft was well-aware of what its digital assistant was going to have to deal with, so, believe it or not, it was designed in such a way to handle abuse in a specific manner.
 According to Microsoft's Deborah Harrison, who is one of eight writers for Cortana, a chunk of the earliest queries were about Cortana's sex life.
 A specific goal was to make sure Cortana wasn't treated as a subservient.
 If she's insulted, she doesn't apologize or back down.
 She handles it with tact, so as to reduce the chance of further abuse.Read Replies (0)